GCuser99/tbImportExport/README.md

   13/13 tests passed.
 ```

-The sample tests assert **invariants** — non-empty root name, root is a directory, file and directory counts stable across a re-parse — rather than constants tied to one particular fixture.
-The observed shape is reported as `[INFO]`, not asserted.

-### What the self-test does and doesn't prove

-It proves the port is self-consistent: parse, serialize, and disk round-trips all agree, and the output matches the round-trip behaviour the docs specify (directories before files, alphabetical within each group, revision `0x0000` for directories and `0x0002` for files, flags and revision-trailer entries zeroed).

-It does **not** prove the IDE accepts the output.
-Before trusting this on real work: import a project, export it back, and open the result in twinBASIC.
+The sample tests proves the port is self-consistent: parse, serialize, and disk round-trips all agree, and the output matches the round-trip behavior the docs specify.
+However, it does **not** prove the IDE accepts the output.
+Before trusting this on real work: unpack a project, pack it back, and open the result in twinBASIC.
 The IDE regenerates the reset metadata on open, so a round-tripped file should load and build — but your build of the IDE is the only authority on that.

 ## Round-tripping through GitHub